nickbrandt/GitLab/doc/administration/incoming_email.md

 [Postfix mail server]: reply_by_email_postfix_setup.md

+### Catch-all mailbox

+A [catch-all mailbox](https://en.wikipedia.org/wiki/Catch-all) for a domain will "catch all" the emails addressed to the domain that do not exist in the mail server.

+As of GitLab 11.7, catch-all mailboxes support the same features as email sub-addressing.

 ### Dedicated email address

 This solution is really simple to set up: you just have to create an email address dedicated to receive your users' replies to GitLab notifications.

-### Catch-all mailbox

-A [catch-all mailbox](https://en.wikipedia.org/wiki/Catch-all) for a domain will "catch all" the emails addressed to the domain that do not exist in the mail server.

-GitLab can be set up to allow users to comment on issues and merge requests by replying to notification emails.

 ## Set it up